Order-Constrained Spectral Causality for Multivariate Time Series: Methodology

 \subsubsection{Rolling monitoring and inference}

 Applying the above construction in rolling windows produces an operator-valued time series $\{C(t_k)\}$.
-Monitoring the evolution of its spectral characteristics allows detection of the emergence, persistence, and dissipation of multivariate causal structures.
+Monitoring the evolution of its spectral characteristics allows detection of the emergence, persistence, and dissipation of multivariate directional dependence structures.

 Statistical significance is assessed via circular-shift nulls applied to the driver process, preserving marginal temporal dependence while destroying cross-dependence.
-Inference is thus conducted directly at the operator level, avoiding multiple-testing issues inherent in pairwise methods.
+Inference is conducted using statistics derived from the lag-indexed operator family $\{C_\tau(t)\}_{\tau\in\mathcal{T}}$, in accordance with the order-constrained spectral framework of Section~\ref{subsec:inference}.
+In particular, testing is based on invariance (or lack thereof) across $\tau$, rather than on the aggregated operator $C(t)$ itself.

+The aggregated operator $C(t)$ serves as a descriptive summary within each window.
+Under the circular-shift null, cross-dependence between source and target is removed jointly across all lags, implying $C_\tau(t)=0$ for all $\tau\in\mathcal{T}$ in population, and therefore $C(t)=0$.
+Rejection of the null indicates that admissible temporal deformation induces nontrivial variation in the second-order dependence structure across lags, providing evidence of directional influence in the order-constrained spectral sense.

+Importantly, nonzero aggregated operators $C(t)$ indicate the presence of second-order directional dependence, but do not by themselves establish order-constrained spectral causality in the sense of Definition~\ref{def:ocsc}.
+Causality is formally defined through non-invariance across admissible deformations $\tau$, and is therefore assessed via dispersion statistics over the lag-indexed operator family.
+Aggregated operators provide descriptive summaries conditional on the presence of such non-invariance.

+This separation ensures coherence between the inferential framework (variation across $\tau$) and the monitoring representation (aggregation over $\tau$), avoiding ambiguity between detection and summarization.
+Inference is thus conducted without multiple testing across lags or pairs.